tianwei-wu-hub/RNWebSDK/README.md

 # FoxitPDFSDK for Web Example - React Native

-This guide shows how to run this example.
+This guide shows how to run the example.

 ## Prerequisites